Table of Contents

-Mjolnir is written differently in the various Scandinavian and Germanic languages:
+Mjolnir is written differently in the various Scandinavian and Germanic languages.
+Here are some variations:

+But what’s tricky about it is the pronunciation, as it’s pronounced myol-neer.
 The term is believed to come from the Proto-Germanic word meldunjaz, which means “to grind”.
-This would mean the proper translation of Mjolnir is “the grinder” or “the crusher” – an appropriate name for a god’s battle hammer.
+This would mean the proper translation of Mjolnir is “the grinder” or “the crusher”, an appropriate name for a god’s battle hammer.

 Thor let Loki go and once in Svartalfheim, Loki asked the Sons of Ivaldi dwarves to perform this task.
 Not only did the dwarves fashion a new head of hair for Sif, but they also created two more marvels – the deadliest spear Gungnir and the fastest ship Skidblandir.

 Even though his task was completed, Loki didn’t leave the dwarven realm immediately.
 Being the god of mischief, Loki decided to play a trick on two other dwarves, Sindri and Brokkr, by mocking them that they couldn’t create three other treasures as perfect as those made by the sons of Ivaldi.
 The two prideful dwarves immediately accepted the bet and demanded that if they win, they’d get Loki’s head.
 Loki accepted and the dwarves got to work.